pomidoroshev/gcloud-storage-emulator/README.md

 Cloud Datastore.

-This is a stub emulator so you can run your tests and do local development without having to connect to the production Storage API.
+This is a stub emulator so you can run your tests and do local development without having to connect to the production Storage APIs.

-**THIS IS A WORK IN PROGRESS NOT ALL API CALLS ARE COMPLETE**
+**THIS IS A WORK IN PROGRESS AND ONLY SUPPORTS A LIMITED SUBSET OF API**

 ## CLI Usage